Waimea Canyon Exploration And HikeExplore > United States > Kauai > Waimea Canyon Exploration And Hike

 By now, you've earned a break and some sustenance.
 Your guide will choose a secluded spot with fantastic 360-degree views for you to enjoy a healthy picnic lunch with bottled water, snacks and fruit.
 While you will have to carry your own lunch during the first part of the hike, the upside is that your pack will be lighter on the return trip.

 The 5-mile loop trail loses and then regains 400-500 feet of elevation as it goes down through cloud forests to the canyon rim before returning to the starting point.
+It won't just be the elevation changes that set your heart racing.
+The overwhelming beauty of this area is sure to leave you breathless.
+You'll appreciate the fact that $5 of the cost of your hike will be donated to the Division of Forestry and Wildlife to help maintain their hiking trails.

 - Please wear comfortable clothes, tennis shoes or hiking boots, a hat for protection, and sunscreen.